wakeupkstnv/django-todo/README.md

-📋 To-Do List Beta 🚀
+📋 To-Do List 🚀

 Description:
-The To-Do List Beta is a web application developed with Django, designed to help you manage your tasks and responsibilities.
+The To-Do List is a web application developed with Django, designed to help you manage your tasks and responsibilities.
 It offers the following features:

 📝 Task Creation: Users can quickly add new tasks by specifying a title and description.